yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/horizontal-vs-vertical-scaling.md

 ## Horizontal (scale out)

-To scale your system horizontally, You [add more nodes](./node-addition/) to handle increased load and data.
+To scale your system horizontally, You [add more nodes](../node-addition/) to handle increased load and data.
 Horizontal scaling is a first-class feature in YugabyteDB, and is the most common scaling model in YugabyteDB.
-It has several advantages, including:
+It has several advantages, including the following:

 - Improved performance - More nodes can process requests in parallel, reducing response times.
 [Reads](../scaling-reads/), [writes](../scaling-writes/), and [transactions](../scaling-transactions/) scale linearly as you add nodes.
 - Cost-effective - You can use commodity hardware, which is generally less expensive than high-end servers.